kubernetes/community/contributors/design-proposals/node/sysctl.md

 Finally, the container runtime will interpret `pod.spec.securityPolicy.sysctls`, e.g. in the case of Docker the `DockerManager` will apply the given sysctls to the infra container in `createPodInfraContainer`.

-In a later implementation of a container runtime interface (compare https://github.com/kubernetes/kubernetes/pull/25899), sysctls will be part of `LinuxPodSandboxConfig` (compare https://github.com/kubernetes/kubernetes/pull/25899#discussion_r64867763) and to be applied by the runtime implementaiton to the `PodSandbox` by the `PodSandboxManager` implementation.
+In a later implementation of a container runtime interface (compare https://github.com/kubernetes/kubernetes/pull/25899), sysctls will be part of `LinuxPodSandboxConfig` (compare https://github.com/kubernetes/kubernetes/pull/25899#discussion_r64867763) and to be applied by the runtime implementation to the `PodSandbox` by the `PodSandboxManager` implementation.

 ## Examples